 The Town Arms was a centre for acoustic and folk music as well as traditional jazz which still had a big following with an older crowd.
 Russ Merryfield, a stalwart of the folk scene, started a jazz band there and continued to do a regular Friday slot for at least twenty five years after that, maybe more.
 He gets my award for the longest running residency of all time!
 Local promoter Tony Savage also ran a club there which featured some of the best folk singers in the country like Alex Campbell and Bert Jansch.
 They were paid well and you could make a good living in the folk clubs.
 They earned more in a night than most people earned in a week!
 It gave me ideas for a future career!
 Regulars at the Town Arms were bluegrass musicians George and Thadeus Kaye.
 They sometimes had impromptu jams in the bar downstairs.
 They were incredibly good technically and I picked up lots of tips from them, especially George who sang, played guitar and became an expert fiddler.

-A place of note at that time was a club called the Nautique on Wharf Street.
-There was a room at the back where Leicester group Family practiced.
+A place of note at that time was a club called the Nautique (also known as the Nocturne) on Wharf Street.
+There was a room at the back where Leicester group Family practised.
 At that time Family became Leicester’s most commercially and artistically successful group.
 Their album “Music In a Doll’s House” stands up to this day as a seminal piece of psychedelia.
 Several years later I would play and write songs with Rick Grech who was the bass and violin player and had a subsequent successful career with the likes of Blind Faith, Traffic and several others, perhaps most notably, his collaborations with Gram Parsons.
 Sadly, he died in 1990 at a comparatively young age.

 1968 was a time of great political upheavel.
 In May of that year Paris erupted into riots and there was a general strike in France that toppled the government.
 Not long afterwards Britain had it’s first major riot since the 1930s.
 This occured at Grosvenor Square, London outside the American Embassy.
 There was a massive demonstration against the war in Viet Nam.
 Police, who were untrained and unused to dealing with this type of event decided to attack the demonstration with a charge of horses.
 This resulted in total chaos and a riot ensued which was controlled very badly by the police with innocent people being caught up in the violence.
 The images on TV were quite shocking!
 The revolution was being televised!